-- 4.1. the staff member should report the incident to their line manager and the CIGO within 24 hours or as soon as is practicably possible thereafter by filling out a copy of the incident log with the available details; - 4.2. the CIGO, or, in their absence, the relevant manager, should log the incident in Workpro and is responsible for updating the incident log and recording all the actions taken to investigate and conclude the matter; - 4.3. the Director should be informed as soon as possible of the incident and the action being taken, and must approve any decision to notify with the ICO; - 4.4. the DPO should be informed as soon as possible of the incident and the action being taken, and should provide advice on actions, including whether we should notify; - 4.5. the Ombudsman should be informed as soon as possible of the incident. - 4.6.
+- 4.1. the staff member should report the incident to their line manager and the CIGO within 24 hours or as soon as is practicably possible thereafter by filling out a copy of the incident log with the available details; - 4.2. the CIGO, or, in their absence, the relevant manager, should log the incident in Workpro and is responsible for updating the incident log and recording all the actions taken to investigate and conclude the matter; - 4.3. we should quickly establish whether a personal data breach has occurred, contain it and assess the potential adverse consequences for individuals, based on how serious or substantial these are, and how likely they are to happen; - 4.4. the Director should be informed as soon as possible of the incident and the action being taken, and must approve any decision to notify with the ICO; - 4.5. the DPO should be informed as soon as possible of the incident and the action being taken, and should provide advice on actions, including whether we should notify; - 4.6. the Ombudsman should be informed as soon as possible of the incident. - 4.7.
 Data Protection legislation places a duty on the SPSO to report certain types of personal data breach to the ICO.
 Not all breaches need to be reported.
 If there is a likely risk to the rights and freedoms of individuals we must report to the ICO.
 We must do this within 72 hours of becoming aware of the breach, where feasible.
 The ICO website has information about reporting a breach here.
 This can be done by telephone or online.
-There is also a self-assessment tool to help determine if we need to report a breach.
+We should use their self-assessment tool to help determine if we need to report a breach.
 If we are unsure, we should call them for advice.
-Our registration and security numbers can be found here. - 4.7. if the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, we must also inform those individuals without undue delay advising steps we are taking to mitigate effects and advice on protecting themselves and who to contact if they have concerns.
-Our Information Rights leaflet can be provided, which gives details about pursuing any data protection concerns; - 4.8. the Director should be informed once closed/escalated to update the Leadership Team; - 4.9. we must keep a record of any personal data breaches, regardless of whether we are required to notify.
+All actions should be documented.'
+Our registration and security numbers can be found here. - 4.8. if the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, we must also inform those individuals without undue delay advising steps we are taking to mitigate effects and advice on protecting themselves and who to contact if they have concerns.
+Our Information Rights leaflet can be provided, which gives details about pursuing any data protection concerns; - 4.9. the Director should be informed once closed/escalated to update the Leadership Team;

+4.10. we must keep a record of any personal data breaches, regardless of whether we are required to notify.
 There is a Workpro report detailing personal data security incidents.